Designing a learning experience from the content up

 Informational needs

-How do I do XYZ thing in RingCentral?
+- How do I do XYZ thing in RingCentral?

 Jobs to be done

-I need in-depth product training
+- Access in-depth product training

 Psychological profile

-Social proof: show what others are watching
+- Social proof: what are others watching?

 Ideation and discovery